Close

 Special note: Mold management

 When shipping goods, it’s extremely important to try and prevent the spread of mold, which can be a health risk and can spread to other shipments that come in contact with it.
 Prior to your move, you must ensure your personal property is free of any visual signs of mold.
-Work with your TSP during packing and loading days to reduce any exposure that could result in mold.
-At delivery, your TSP will conduct any remediation work caused by mold.
+Work with your movers during packing and loading days to reduce any exposure that could result in mold.
+At delivery, your movers will conduct any remediation work caused by mold.

 Packing day(s)

 Packing days are different from loading/moving days.
-During the packing phase, your TSP will send packers to your home to put all your items in boxes.
+During the packing phase, your moving company will send packers to your home to put all your items in boxes.
 You or your designated agent must be available between the hours of 8 a.m. and 5 p.m. on these days.
 The loading/moving phase includes the dates that movers put your household goods on the truck, with your final loading date usually being moving day.

-The packers will load just about anything and everything that they can fit into boxes during this portion, which can be a blessing and a challenge.
-Make sure to sort out what needs to go with you (and not on a moving truck) before pack day, or you run the risk of those things getting lost in the mix of boxes.
+• Make sure to sort out what needs to go with you (and not on a moving truck) before pack day, or you run the risk of those things getting lost in the mix of boxes.

 Image of Pets

-Special note: Secure your pets on packing day
+Special note: Secure your pets on packing day.

 Anytime packers, movers or other representatives helping you with your move are scheduled to be at your home, please make sure pets are secured and out of the way.
 This will make the process smoother, distraction-free and safer for your pets.